---

 **What users like:**

-- Users appreciate the **universal database support** of DBeaver, simplifying the management of multiple databases effortlessly.
+- Users appreciate the **user-friendly interface** of DBeaver, making database management straightforward and efficient.
 (14 reviews)

-- Users value the **extensive feature set** of DBeaver, enhancing productivity across various database types effortlessly.
+- Users appreciate the **extensive range of features** in DBeaver, making it versatile for various database management tasks.
 (5 reviews)

-- Users value the **data management capabilities** of DBeaver, facilitating easy access and organization of diverse databases.
+- Users value the **excellent data management capabilities** of DBeaver, facilitating seamless interaction with multiple databases.
 (4 reviews)

 - Users value the **easy integrations** of DBeaver, enabling seamless connections to various hosted databases effortlessly.
 (4 reviews)